sanghyonjeon/School_Projects/OOP345 Assembly Line Simulator/readme.md

 Each queue is accessible outside this module's translation unit.

 The `Workstation` class defines the structure of an active station on the assembly line and contains all the functionality for filling customer orders with station items.
 Each `Workstation` is-a-kind-of `Station`.
 A `Workstation` object manages order processing for a single `Item` on the assembly line.
 Since a `Workstation` object represents a single location on the assembly line for filling customer orders with items, the object cannot be copied or moved.
-Make sure that this capability is deleted in your definition of the `Workstation` class.
+This capability is deleted in the definition of the `Workstation` class.

 The `Workstation` class includes the following additional information: